 OrderDate DESC;

-This query retrieves sales order data for the year 2023, sorted by order date.
+This query retrieves sales order data for the year 2023, sorted by order date in descending order.

 SSMS allows you to customize how query results are displayed.
 You can:

-Once you’re satisfied with the query results, you can export them for reporting purposes.
+Once you’re satisfied with the query results, you can export the data for reporting purposes.
 SSMS provides several export options:

 For more advanced reporting, you can integrate SSMS with SQL Server Reporting Services (SSRS).
-SSRS allows you to create interactive, paginated reports with charts, graphs, and other visual elements.
-To use SSRS:
+SSRS allows you to create interactive, paginated reports with charts, graphs, and other visualizations.

 SQL Server Management Studio is a versatile tool that goes beyond database management to support robust reporting capabilities.
-By writing custom queries, exporting data, and integrating with tools like SSRS, you can create powerful reports that drive data-driven decisions.
+By writing custom queries, exporting data, and integrating with tools like SSRS, you can create insightful reports that drive better business decisions.